codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 helm install example-prod sample-app -n production -f values-prod.yaml
 ```

-At this point all 3 copies of the application should be up.
+At this point all three copies of the application should be up.
 You might need to wait some time until all the load balancers are up.
 You can see the running URLs with:

 ```
 kubectl get service -A